bhbmaster/rhood/README.md

 PPhib3453455QGdtYWlsasERTVCXYWlyMTIz123412341230VlZFTkJLMlg0N1A=
 ```

 1. If you see the original output, then delete the original file.
-The software will use the creds-encoded file to load your credentials by decodeing it correctly.
+The software will use the creds-encoded file to load your credentials by decoding it correctly.

 ```
 rm creds